-Chemeketa has developed two-year transfer tracks designed specifically for students who want to become teachers, both for elementary/middle school and middle/high school (requirements for these two levels is different).
-The curriculum consists of a small foundation of transferable education courses, along with a specific group of general education courses required for a baccalaureate degree in education.
+^{}Requires recommendation from two Early Childhood Education program consists of a small foundation of transferable education courses, along with a specific group of general education courses required for a baccalaureate degree in education.
 The track also includes a colloquium component and practicum experience in local school districts in order to give students the best preparation possible.
 Courses are offered on the Salem and Woodburn campuses.
-Students planning to pursue a degree in education should contact Advising and Counseling Services at 503.399.5120 as soon as possible to ensure proper coursework.
+Students planning to pursue a degree in education should contact Advising and First Year Programs at 503.399.5120 as soon as possible to ensure proper coursework.